typesanitizer/b2piet/docs/design.md

 # Designing bf-piet: A Brainfuck to Piet transpiler

+**Note:** This document has been written with an absolute beginner in mind (and my future self in a year when I will have forgotten 95% of it).
+If you are a beginner and are having trouble understanding stuff, please open an issue.

 ## Introduction to Brainfuck and Piet

 ### Notation and Terminology

-This list is simply here for reference (skip on first reading);
+This list is simply here for reference/using Ctrl+F (skip on first reading);
 the terms are introduced and explained in the text as needed.

 * `=` = equality, `<>` = inequality,